plutus-IV-org/plutus_backtest/README.md

 <br />

-Click on it, and you will be redirected to a new tab.
+By clicking it, and it will redirect to a new tab.

 <br />